arcus-azure/arcus.observability/docs/preview/02-Features/writing-different-telemetry-types.md

 ### Making it easier to link services

 Service-to-service correlation requires linkage between tracked dependencies (outgoing) and requests (incoming).
-Tracking any kind of dependency with the library has the possibility to provide an dependency ID.
-This ID will be needed later when the incoming request is tracked (dependency ID = request's parent ID).
+Tracking any kind of dependency with the library has the possibility to provide a dependency ID.
+This dependency ID will be needed later when the incoming request is tracked (dependency ID = request's parent ID).

 Tracking the outgoing dependency: